Jim Kaat – The Radio Brought Him GOLD!

 It was an honor to interview Jim Kaat for this project.
 His willingness to spend time answering my questions … and also making sure that he had covered the information I needed is very much appreciated.
 His stories growing up in Zeeland, Michigan, and playing sports are great additions to this book, and I know you will enjoy his stories as much as I did when I heard them for the first time.

 OH YEAH, the title mentioned something about a radio bringing Jim some gold.
-Well, this is a story best told by Jim, but if you can figure out how a small transistor radio brought Jim Kaat gold, please explain.
-If, and it’s a big if, you have the right answer, you may get an opportunity for a free edition of Just Like Me: When the Pros Played on the Sandlot.
+Well, this is a story best told by Jim, but if you can figure out how a small transistor radio brought Jim Kaat gold, please explain in the comments below.
+If you can’t figure it out, pick up a copy of Just Like Me: When the Pros Played on the Sandlot.